Travelers with Disabilities

 Delta Connection Carriers

-Note: Delta Connection Carriers do not accept incubators, oxygen, respirators, ventilators, or on board wheelchairs.
+Please note: Delta Connection Carriers do not accept incubators, oxygen, respirators, ventilators, or on board wheelchairs.

 For additional information on Special Travel needs visit the Special Needs FAQ.